 If nothing else, the signature John Deere green gives you reason enough to take a second look at their zero-turn mower range – its certainly a nice change from your standard red and orange, offered by other brands.
 John Deere have been revered as a reliable farm equipment manufacturer for generations, and for good reason.
 Their compact Z335E ZTrack mower features the standard 42″ deck and a 20HP V-twin engine, as well as a generous, wide foot panel.
 With the purchase of a John Deere entry-level, zero-turn mower, you not only do you get to set yourself apart with the eye-catching green and yellow design, you can save cash in the process!
 Starting from only $4,399 (special offer from John Deere), you can pick up a reliable, comfortable, compact machine for far less than many of its classmates.
 Not to be forgotten though, for those of you who are in need of a bigger machine—the top-of-the line residential version features a 24HP engine and 48″ deck—from around $10,750.
 As far as value for money goes, John Deere are kicking goals.

-The walker range is a little different.
+The Walker range is a little different.
 Originally designed as a basic machine to run Walker discharge and mulching decks, their entry-level, non-collection mowers are designed to use a range of interchangeable decks.
 This means that you can cut with anything from a 36″ to 74″ decks on one of their compact, versatile machines.
 The engines start at 18HP on their residential models, and will set you back at least $9,990.
 The versatility of these machines, although costing a pretty penny, is what sets them apart.
-With superior hillside manoeuvrability and stability, these bright yellow beasts hold their own in the zero-turn mower game.
+With superior hillside manoeuverability and stability, these bright yellow beasts hold their own in the zero-turn mower game.
 Also available are a range of other accessories including suspension seat, dump kits, tyre sizes and roll-over protection kit.

-Rover’s range of z-turns is minimal, and most definitely aimed at the residential, rather than commercial market.
+Rover’s range of zero turns is minimal, and most definitely aimed at the residential, rather than commercial market.
 With three offerings in this space, they keep things simple.
 From only $4,199 you’ll get yourself a nifty little 20HP engine with 42″ deck—making this one of the most competitive brands in this category.
 You can snag yourself 4-wheeled steering and a bigger 22HP engine for only another $1000 or so—which is great value as far as we’re concerned!

 6. Bad Boy